 The vaccine market is intensely competitive and is dominated by a small number of multinational, globally established pharmaceutical corporations with significant resources; Pfizer, Merck, GSK plc and Sanofi together control approximately 75% of the global vaccine market.
 We may also face competition from many different sources, including pharmaceutical and biotechnology companies, academic institutions, governmental agencies and public and private research institutions.
-For example, Sanofi and SK Chemicals have partnered to develop a PCV, and Affinivax, which recently announced it had entered into an agreement to be acquired by GSK is developing an affinity-bound pneumococcal vaccine.

 Vaccine candidates that we successfully develop and commercialize may compete with existing vaccines and new vaccines that may become available in the future.
 Many of our competitors have substantially greater financial, lobbying, technical, human and other resources than we do and may be better equipped to develop, manufacture and market technologically superior vaccines, including the potential that our competitors may develop chemical processes or utilize novel technologies for developing vaccines that may be superior to those we employ.
 In addition, many of these competitors have significantly greater experience than we have in undertaking preclinical studies and clinical trials of new products and in obtaining regulatory approvals, including for many vaccine franchises.
 Accordingly, our competitors may succeed in obtaining FDA approval or a preferred recommendation for their products.
 For example, Prevnar 13 obtained FDA approval for the prevention of invasive pneumococcal disease, or IPD, in infants based on non-inferior IgG antibody responses relative to Prevnar, using the surrogate immune endpoints established by the prior Prevnar field efficacy study.
 Pfizer implemented a similar approach to development of its 20-valent PCV vaccine candidate, Prevnar 20, which was approved by the FDA in June 2021 for use in adults.
-Merck received approval for VAXNEUVANCE, its 15-valent PCV, in July 2021 for use in adults and in June 2022 for use in infants.
+In August 2022, Pfizer announced topline results from its U.S. Phase 3 study in infants evaluating Prevnar 20 for the prevention of IPD.
+Merck received approval for Vaxneuvance, its 15-valent PCV, in July 2021 for use in adults and in June 2022 for use in infants.
 Merck announced in April 2022 that V116, the company's investigational 21-valent PCV for adults, received Breakthrough Therapy designation from the FDA, and later announced that it enrolled the first patient in their Phase 3 clinical trial.
+In addition, Sanofi and SK Chemicals have partnered to develop a PCV, and